Images for illustrative purposes only

 How do I buy Janumet online?

 You can safely buy Janumet online at UK Meds.
-You will need to have first an online consultation with a medical doctor before your order will be supplied.
+You will need to have first an online consultation with a pharmacist independent prescriber before your order will be supplied.
 The online consultation will ensure that Janumet is the right medication for your medical condition.